Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 3.2 correlations

 Another way to look at the data is to look at correlations.
-This is somewhat better than just looking at absolute values, as we can better appreciate the relationship between values captured by different devices.
+This is better than just looking at absolute values, as we can better appreciate the relationship between values captured by different devices.

 3.3 relative changes over time

 How do we use the data then?
-We look at relative changes, within individuals, in response to stressors.
+We look at relative changes within individuals in response to stressors.

-For more information about this type of analysis, please refer to the blog below
+For more information about this type of analysis, please refer to the blog below.

 3.4 acute stressors (sickness, heat, training)